stephanieang88/Project-HTML-Website/README.md

 https://html-preview.github.io/?url=https://github.com/stephanieang88/Project-HTML-Website/blob/main/index.html

-Note: The website's accordion (horizontal dropdown bar) functionality is not working as this HTML site was coded with the Bootstrap version in 2017.
+Note: The website's accordion (horizontal dropdown bar) functionality is not working as this HTML site was coded with the 2017 Bootstrap version.